howard-university-web-services/howard_paragraphs/modules/hp_announcements_feed/README.md

 The following fields are available on this KS widget:

 - Title: Sets the title in the header bar.
 Defaults to "News".
-- Link: Sets the "View all Link" in the header bar, defaults to production newsroom (newsroom.howard.edu).
+- Link: Sets the "View all Link" in the header bar, defaults to production newsroom (thedig.howard.edu).
 - Feed Type: Choose which style of feed you wish to display.
 - Range: The max number of announcements to display.
 Between 3 and 30.
 - Environment: Choose which environment of the newsroom to pull news from.
 Defaults to production.